MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/configure-native-mode.md

 - Retention mode in Viva Engage is set to Archive.

-- All users must be in Azure Active Directory (Azure AD).
-Azure AD enforces Office 365 identity and, any users who aren't mapped to the network, must be deleted.
+- All users must be in Microsoft Entra ID.
+Microsoft Entra ID enforces Office 365 identity and, any users who aren't mapped to the network, must be deleted.

 - There can't be any unlisted private groups.